 Sunrise

-I found that Painted Wall on the South Rim is still also one of the best places to view the sunrise if you are on the South Rim.
+I found that Painted Wall on the South Rim is one of the best places to view the sunrise if you are on the South Rim.
 The view is pretty gorgeous, and the painted wall just really shines with the different types of rock and the river.

-From the North Rim the Chasm View is a great place to view the sunrise.
-It basically faces the opposite way of the Painted wall.
-So while I think the Painted wall is better you still get a great view here.
-It’s probably better for sunset though.
+From the North Rim, the Chasm View is a great place to view the sunrise.
+It basically faces the opposite way of the Painted Wall, so while I think the Painted Wall is better, you still get a great view here.
+It’s probably better for sunset, though.

 Sunset